-In Illinois Is The DUI Automatically Upgraded If The Person Blew Double The Limit?
+In Illinois, Is A DUI Charge Automatically Upgraded If The Person Blew Double The Limit?

 Yes, it would.
 If someone blew a 0.16, which is double the legal limit here, they could still get the court supervision but there would be a mandatory fine of a minimum $1250.
 There would be a mandatory 100 hours of community service that would be ordered on top of it.
 The person would end up with the stiffer fine and community or public service.
 Other than that it would not matter if it was 0.16 or 0.17 or 0.25, although the higher the result, the less likely the person would be to get the court supervision and the more likely they would be to get jail time because they would view the person as a driving time bomb who would probably kill somebody soon.